SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 By default, types that conform to a protocol must implement all properties, methods, and subscripts declared in the protocol.
-That said, you can mark these protocol member declarations with the ``optional`` attribute to specify that their implementation by a conforming type is optional.
+That said, you can mark these protocol member declarations with the ``optional`` declaration modifier to specify that their implementation by a conforming type is optional.
-The ``optional`` attribute can be applied only to protocols that are marked with the ``objc`` attribute.
+The ``optional`` modifier can be applied only to protocols that are marked with the ``objc`` attribute.
 As a result, only class types can adopt and conform to a protocol that contains optional member requirements.
-For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members--- for example, when you're not sure whether a conforming type implements them--- see :ref:`Protocols_OptionalProtocolRequirements`.
+For more information about how to use the ``optional`` declaration modifier and for guidance about how to access optional protocol members--- for example, when you're not sure whether a conforming type implements them--- see :ref:`Protocols_OptionalProtocolRequirements`.